-However, from the day I started speaking about Amazon I have always said that this is a simpler business model.
+However, from the day I started speaking about Amazon FBA I have always said that this is a simpler business model.
 Not easy, but far simpler than say something like digital marketing.

-For the very reasons I identified above – they’ve done the heavy lifting for you and have created the site, the audience, and the trust.
+The reason being, they’ve done the heavy lifting for you and have created the site, the audience, and the trust.

 But that doesn’t mean it’s easy.